Oh man, did I procrastinate on writing my first blog post. But before we really dive in, I have something embarrassing to admit.

-It’s freeing to realize that nobody cares a whole ton about my word choice and exactly how I say the things I say.
-(Except you because you’re brilliant and perfect.)
+It was freeing to realize that nobody would really care about the perfect word choice or exactly how I say the things I say.

 But even as I reassured myself that no bloggers are perfect, I still had a blank page in front of me.
 And blank pages are the worst.
 A blank page is unmarred, and my words felt unworthy.